 These are actions you can take immediately to help yourself:

-1. Understand the good and bad about prescribed and OTC medications
+1. Understand the good and bad about prescribed and OTC medications.

-3. Take the right supplements
+3. Take the right supplements after consulting with your doctor.

-4. Figure out triggers and focus on the most controllable ones
+4. Figure out triggers and focus on the most controllable ones.

-5. Prioritize sleep
+5. Prioritize sleep.

-6. Prioritize stress reduction
+6. Prioritize stress reduction.

-7. Stay hydrated to help prevent attacks
+7. Stay hydrated to help prevent attacks.

 Keep in mind that migraine is a neurological disorder.
 The migraine brain is different than a typical brain.
 It over-responds to normal stimulation.
 You are not the cause of migraine.
-You can do all of the above interventions and still have a lot of attacks.
+You can do all of the above interventions and still have many attacks.
 Some of us need one or more medications to get attacks in good control.
 This should not dissuade you from trying to figure out how you can prevent attacks and help medications to be more effective.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.